 This brings to the fore issues of power and consent, offering ways of negotiating a consensual relationship within an abusive social structure.
 In a broader real-world context, suppressants and collars represent Omegas taking a semblance of control over their reproductive rights.

 In most Omegaverse fiction, the primary story is usually one between the Alpha and Omega.
 Alphas make up the upper crust of society – they’re rich, attractive, and smart; the comparison explores the social dynamics between the privileged few and the lower class society at large, represented by Omegas.

 The Beta role is often relegated to just friends or subordinates.
 However, Betas are unique – while they can mate with other Betas, they cannot get Omegas pregnant.
-Hence, a Beta is not as desirable to Omegas (who can often find a semblance of power when mated with an Alpha) and is often not considered by Alphas because they can’t get pregnant.
+Hence, a Beta isn’t as desirable to Omegas (who can often find a semblance of power with an Alpha).
+They’re often not considered by Alphas because they can’t get pregnant.

 The popularity of Omegaverse

 The popularity of Omegaverse is fueled by the fan fiction community which isn’t afraid to use fiction to explore concepts often shunned in traditional publication.
 As of 2020, over 70,000 Omegaverse fan works have been published on AO3 (Archive of Our Own).
 Thousands more titles are appearing as published novels and manga (and manhwa).